Clarifai/docs/docs/portal-guide/model/model-types/text-to-text.md

 ![alt text](../../../../static/img/others/fine-tune-5.png)

 To run an inference with the fine-tuned model, click the **Overview** tab and send a request to the model.
-You can provide the following input:
+For example, you can provide the following input:

 ```text
 <|begin_of_text|><|start_header_id|>system<|end_header_id|> You are a helpful AI assistant<|eot_id|><|start_header_id|>user<|end_header_id|> Translate the following English sentence to Spanish: AI is a revolutionary industry in this age.<|eot_id|><|start_header_id|>assistant<|end_header_id|>